-The Certificates constitute direct obligations of the City, payable from a combination of (i) the levy and collection of a direct and continuing annual ad valorem tax, within the limits prescribed by law, upon all taxable property within the City, and (ii) a pledge of the Surplus Revenues of the City's Waterworks and Sewer System (the "System"), as provided in the Ordinance.
+The Notes constitute direct obligations of the City, payable from the levy and collection of a direct and continuing annual ad valorem tax, within the limits prescribed by law, upon all taxable property within the City.
 (See "CITY APPLICATION OF THE PROPERTY TAX CODE" herein.)